 On disappointment was that because of our time restriction, we did not get to go to the waterfall.

-I took a photo of Susan, Janice, and Ann after they walked through the tunnel.
+I took a photo of Susan, Janice, and Anne after they walked through the tunnel.

 Then Barbara and I took photos of each other.

-I continued taking photos of things I loved seeing.
+I continued taking photos of things I loved stopping to see.

 At one point we passed a group of people who were looking through a telescope.
 When I asked to take a peak so I could see where to focus my camera, the guide told me it was a private tour.
 Barbara heard them say that they had seen an eagle.
 Bummer for us.

 But we did come upon a Bobo Chizo.
 Barbara and I each photographed it.

 Barbara got a better photo showing the color of the tail.

 Just one more flower.